 How to Talk to Skeptics About Weed

-With the new media landscape (aka what the f*ck is going on with news and deep fakes), here’s how to have a productive and healthy discourse on cannabis with the biggest skeptics in your circle.
-Whether you’re going home, going to Denny’s, or decide to avoid Thanksgiving and its food groups; we rounded up the most common arguments, and factual counterarguments, to those against legalization.
+There’s been about one hundred years of propaganda in the United States when it comes to weed so it’s no surprise that there will be some skeptics in your family circle.
+We prepared an easy guide for you on how to have a productive and healthy discourse on cannabis.
+Cannabis is nice and is even nicer paired with data.
+Whether you’re going home, going to Denny’s or decide to avoid holiday foods and all its associated food groups; we rounded up the most common arguments, and factual counterarguments, to those against legalization.

 While your brain might start screaming at this dated stereotype, remember, you’re working against decades of propaganda and badly acted DARE after school specials.